tedtoal/XPT2046_Touchscreen_TT/README.md

 ### ILI9341Calibrate.ino

 Example program *ILI9341Calibrate.ino* illustrates how to provide a user with a screen that lets him calibrate the relationship between the touchscreen coordinates and the TFT display coordinates.
 It also assumes a touchscreen with XPT2346 controller connected to a TFT LCD display with an ILI9341 controller.
-If you are using SAMD architecture, it uses the FlashStorage_SAMD library to store calibration data.
-It initializes the TFT and the touchscreen software and controllers, then waits for two touches, displays their coordinates on the screen and in the IDE serial monitor window, computes new calibration parameters and displays them on the serial monitor.
-If the SAMD architecture is being used, it writes them to EEPROM non-volatile memory, and reads them back and uses them if the program is restarted.
+If you are using SAMD architecture, it uses the FlashStorage_SAMD library to store calibration data permanently across power-downs.
+It initializes the TFT and the touchscreen software and controllers and the mapping object, then waits for two touches, displays their coordinates on the screen and in the IDE serial monitor window, and computes new calibration parameters and displays them on the serial monitor.
+If the SAMD architecture is being used, it writes the calibration parameters to EEPROM non-volatile memory.
+They are read back when the program is restarted, and used as the initial calibration setting.

+You can also use the calibration program to determine the ideal calibration parameters for your touchscreen and its rotation.
+You can then call *tsmap->setTS_calibration()* with those ideal parameters, after calling *tsmap->begin()* in *setup()*.

 You can model your own calibration screen after the one shown in this example program.
 If you do not have the SAMD architecture, this is a problem, because you don't want to force the user to calibrate the screen at every startup.
 Instead, you want to store the calibration parameters in non-volatile memory and retrieve them at startup.
-A calibration screen would only be displayed when the user invoked it.
+(A calibration screen would only be displayed when the user invoked it.)
 There are other non-volatile memory libraries available, and you will want to choose one and make the necessary changes to the example program to use it.

 ## Adafruit Library Compatibility